abdullahfsm/multiclass-scheduler/README.md

 ## Configuration File
 The client configuration file (see conf/client_config.txt) specifies information for the **client** (e.g., servers, workload).
-It is also specifies list of sequencers, class thresholds, tos mapping and multiplexing level to be used by the **MCS**.
+It also specifies list of sequencers, class thresholds, tos mapping and mpl to be used by the **MCS**.

 The format is a sequence of key and value(s), one key per line.